denniskb/cppmasters/assign03_templates/README.md

 ```

 ## Assignment 3
 In this assignment we want to 'templatize' our `memory_block` class.
 This will free us from constantly converting between `void *`/`char *` and the type we are actually storing inside, will resolve the problem of what `data()`'s return type should be, and will add type safety to our class.
-Furthermore, it will allow us to store complex, user-defined types and correctly `delete[]` them (invoking their destructors) upon deletion.
+Furthermore, it will allow us to store complex, user-defined types and correctly `delete[]` them (invoking their destructors upon deletion).

 We also want to overload the subscript operator `[]` to make our class more useable.
 Please add the following definitions to your class and test the new operator: